-In ‘There’s been a Death, in the Opposite House’ Dickinson explores themes of death and community.
-Through the use of a male speaker, she examines the actions of a small town after a death.
-The tone is mostly straightforward and descriptive as the speaker describes what he sees through his window.
+The tone of ‘There’s been a Death, in the Opposite House‘ is mostly straightforward and descriptive as the speaker describes what he sees through his window.
 There are moments where emotion bleeds into the description as well though, for example when the speaker uses a euphemism to describe the job of the undertaker.

 Explore There’s been a Death, in the Opposite House